Stereo-isomers- properties of cis and trans |

 Trans alkenes, therefore, are more symmetrical and hence less polar, have lower boiling points and higher melting points.
 Cis alkenes, on the other hand, are generally less symmetrical, and hence more polar, have higher boiling points and lower melting points.

-1) Consider the molecules shown on the right.
+3) Consider the two stereo-isomers shown on the right. i.
+Name each isomer

 Solution